Jtutzo/webcam/README.md

 # WebcamJs

-> WebcamJs is module for use webcam in browser
+> Webcam module for use this in browser

 ## Build Setup